tiffanyjachja/drone-example/README.md

 # drone-example

-Example Drone CI pipeline with Aqua's (Microscanner)[https://blog.aquasec.com/microscanner-free-image-vulnerability-scanner-for-developers] for container image scanning.
+Example repository container a simple Go application and a Drone CI pipeline using Aqua's [Microscanner](https://blog.aquasec.com/microscanner-free-image-vulnerability-scanner-for-developers) for container image scanning.